oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 });
 ```
 - `http.js` file: This is the stub file.
 It partially mocks NetSuite's **N/http** module.
->💡 The JSDoc annotations are copied from NetSuite's **N/http** module, but are not required to run SuiteCloud unit testing.
+>💡 The JSDoc annotations are copied from NetSuite's **N/http** module, but are not required to run SuiteCloud Unit Testing.
 ```javascript
 define([], function() {
     /**